-IPM holds the Investigational New Drug (IND) application for this study.
-Copies of all regulatory documents submitted to this IND by IPM will be forwarded to DAIDS for cross-referencing with other INDs for the study product.
-Assignment of all sponsor responsibilities for this study will be specified in a Clinical Trial Agreement (CTA) executed by NIAID, IPM, and Gilead Sciences, Inc.

-Study implementation will also be guided by the MTN-034/IPM 045 SSP Manual that provides further instructions and operational guidance on: conducting study visits; data and forms processing; specimen collection, processing, and shipping; AE assessment, management and reporting; dispensing study product and documenting product accountability; and other study operations.
+DAIDS holds the Investigational New Drug (IND) application for this study.
+Assignment of all sponsor responsibilities for this study will be specified in a Clinical Trial Agreement (CTA) executed by NIAID, IPM, and Gilead Sciences, Inc. Study implementation will also be guided by the MTN-034 SSP Manual that provides further instructions and operational guidance on: conducting study visits; data and forms processing; specimen collection, processing, and shipping; AE assessment, management and reporting; dispensing study product and documenting product accountability; and other study operations.
 Standardized study-specific training will be provided to all sites by the MTN LOC, SDMC, LC and other designated members of the Protocol Team.